 The exception is when you’re in an emergency.
 If you’ve been in a bad car crash and you’re losing blood and your vehicle is in flames, just call the police and get to the hospital.
 Hopefully that’s just common sense, but ensure your safety first.
 You can sort out the insurance details later.

 This should also be obvious, but make sure you keep all your receipts and invoices.
-Take photos of them and store them online somewhere as well.
+Take photos of them and store them online somewhere as well, your email or Dropbox is a good place.
 You will need all these documents when it comes time to make a claim.

 Summary for those who were too lazy to read the article